Hedgehog fungus: benefits, dosage, contraindications

 Cardiovascular

-Lion's Mane mushroom extract, when administered with a high-fat diet, moderates the increase of serum and hepatic triglyceride levels in rats.
-In fact, Lion's Mane contains components that specifically activate PPAR alpha, a type of nuclear receptor in cells.
-These PPAR alpha receptors play an important role in regulating lipid and carbohydrate metabolism in the body.
-Furthermore, studies show that polysaccharides from Lion’s Mane can significantly reduce total cholesterol and LDL while increasing HDL through modest inhibition of HMG-CoA reductase and a possible reduction of cholesterol absorption.
+The extract of the Hericium erinaceus mushroom, when administered with a high-fat diet, attenuates the increase in serum and hepatic triglyceride levels in rats.
+Indeed, Hericium erinaceus contains components that specifically activate PPAR alpha, a type of nuclear receptor in cells.
+These PPAR alpha receptors play an important role in regulating the body's lipid and carbohydrate metabolism.
+Furthermore, research shows that polysaccharides from Hericium erinaceus can significantly reduce total cholesterol and LDL while increasing HDL, through modest inhibition of HMG-CoA reductase and a possible reduction in cholesterol absorption.

 Adult: 1 g - 3 g (standardized extract)

-Clinical studies on the Lion's Mane mushroom have used doses ranging from 1000 to 3000 mg, split into three or four daily intakes.
-Some products using mycelium of this mushroom enriched in erinacine A have been standardized to contain 5 mg/g of erinacine A.
+Clinical studies on the lion's mane mushroom have used doses ranging from 1000 to 3000 mg, divided into three or four daily doses.
+Some products made from the mycelium of this mushroom enriched in erinacine A have been standardized to contain 5 mg/g of erinacine A.

 Precautions